Nsk-Narasimha/Broadband-Recharge-Revenue-Platform/README.md

 plan_id connects each customer to a broadband plan.

-3. users

-Stores system users and customer login information.
+3. users-Stores system users and customer login information.

 Important columns: